 Table of Contents

-Disclosure: This blogpost contains affiliate links, which means that at no additional cost to you, I will earn a small commission if you click through and make a purchase.
+This blogpost contains affiliate links.
+I will earn a small commission if you use these links.

 North Bali Attractions Map

 - A good quality raincoat (it rains a lot in the mountains near Munduk)

 - A decent pair of hiking shoes (for mountain/volcano trekking)

 - A hoodie or warm sweater (for the cooler evenings in Munduk)

 - Swimwear & compact travel towel (for the hot springs and the waterfalls)

 - GoPro Hero 10 camera (for the waterfalls)

 For more useful travel information on Bali, check out these articles: